Workflow

 Frequently asked questions

-Can I use this workflow for a real-person likeness?
+Can I use this workflow for a real-person likeness or avatar?

 Only with consent.
-Generating likenesses of real people without explicit permission is a legal and ethical issue, and several platforms have policies against it.
-For original characters, this workflow is the right tool.
-For real-person spokespeople, license the likeness, generate with permission, and disclose AI use when client policy or platform terms require.
+Generating likenesses of real people without explicit permission is a legal and ethical issue, and several platforms prohibit it.
+For original characters and avatars, this workflow is the right tool — build the bible, lock the reference, and reuse it freely.
+For a real spokesperson, license the likeness, generate with permission, and disclose AI use when client policy or platform terms require.
+The same caution applies to style mimicry of named IP or living artists: brief original art direction (palette, line weight, lighting) rather than naming a studio.

 Build it on the canvas